Pumprlfl/Code2/README.md

 who holds it?
 what is it??

+Two commandments:

+every object is as dumb as it can be every object is as smart as it needs to be
 Things to consider when creating classes:

 use one file per class and write export infront of the class in order for it to be used in other parts of the program